andrew-lim/rememberme/README.md

 Features:
 - PSR-12 compliant
 - Works with PHP 5.4 and above
-- The hash of the cookie value is stored in the database
+- The hash of the cookie value (by default SHA256) is stored in the database

 ## Setup

 By default, the class looks for and stores cookie data in a table named "rememberme".
-It needs these 4 columns to be present: cookiehash, userid, createdat, expiredat
+It needs these 4 columns to be present: cookiehash, userid, createdat, expiresat

 ```sql
 -- MySQL / SQLite